vamsidhar7576/Rainbow-Poem/README.md

 This is a repo for my poem in the key of C major.
 The song is a happy song.
 My name is vamsidhar
-My friend name is Yateesh
+My friend name is snikhitha